anicklous/econ8320-final-project/README.md

 *Creating a Github Action*

-Still figuring this out, but the action will eventually repeat the retrieving/cleaning/CSV download process at 9:30 AM EST on the third Friday of every month.
-The Github Action should download the CSVs to this repository.
-This ensures the Streamlit Dashboard, which pulls CSV data directly from this repository, is updated monthly.
+This step required me to learn about YML and Cron syntax.
+Fortunately, my previous forked repositories include multiple workflow actions each, so I could replicate a lot of these steps from those.
+When I got to installing dependencies, I also learned how the requirements.txt file can be used to contain these elements.
+This GitHub Action will repeat the retrieving/cleaning/CSV download process at 9:30 AM EST on the third Friday of every month.
+With fresh data being pushed to this repository monthly, my Streamlit dashboard app should automatically update when the user visits again.

 *Creating a Streamlit Dashboard*